Schrade Old Timer Knives Guide

-The ‘new’ classic knife line consists of a series of pocket knives, lock blade knives, fixed blade hunter knives, etc. that are built for use, with Delrin-handles, brass liners, nickel silver bolsters, and stainless steel blades.
+The ‘new’ classic knife line consists of a series of pocket knives, fixed blade knives, hunter knives, Schrade Extreme Survival knife, etc. that are built for use, with Delrin-handles, brass liners, nickel silver bolsters, and stainless steel blades.

 The Schrade Knives name products have always been made with the best materials and craftsmanship for almost 100 years.
 Many generations of Americans have been using these knives because they are durable, reliable and valuable.

 Choose a Knife That Fills Your Needs